 Open to motivated students seeking to develop a high level of technical and creative skills, a broader knowledge of tools and materials, and advanced problem solving techniques.
 Emphasis will be on completing a well-rounded portfolio demonstrating self-expression, analytical problem solving, technical achievement, and a mature approach to using the Elements and Principles of Design to purposely and effectively communicate meaning.
-Required: maintain weekly homework assignments in sketchbook and project work done outside of class.
+Required: Maintain a sketchbook for possible inclusion of homework, class notes, studies completed in class, and for project planning completed outside of class.